petermr/pyami/README.md

 # pyami
-Semantic Reader of the Scientific Literature
+Semantic Reader of the Scientific Literature.

+A scientific article is not a singkle dumb file; it can be transformed into many semantic, useful sub-documnets. `pyami` is a Python framework for doing this; it reads the scientific literature in bulk transforms, searches and and analyses the contents.

-## status
+### status
-This is in very active alpha development and early documentatioon will appear on the Wiki.
+This is in very active alpha development and early documentation will appear on the Wiki.

 # overview
-* `pyami` is a personal tool that users can customise for their own needs and visions.
+* `pyami` is a personal (client-side) tool that users can customise for their own needs and visions.
 It does not reply on remote service providers, though it can make its own use of Open sites.

 # scope
 * `pyami` can collect documents (of any sort) into a corpus or `CProject`.